-The Master of Science in Clinical Research program is designed to allow the trainees to complete the CRECD program in 15 or 24 months.
+The Master of Science in Clinical Research program is designed to allow the trainees to complete the Clinical Research Education and Career Development (CRECD) program in 15 or 24 months.
 Trainees who elect the 15-month option will devote at least 75% effort to the program.
 The schedule is sufficiently flexible to allow optimum participation of students and instructors.
 Trainees with ongoing clinical responsibilities will be best served by flexibility in the access to didactic teaching materials and interchanges with faculty.
-E-learning facilities will be provided to address this challenge, and enhance the training experience.
+Elearning facilities will be provided to address this challenge, and enhance the training experience.
 The didactic coursework is structured to provide mastery of the fundamentals of Clinical Research, in the traditional disciplines of epidemiology, biostatistics, data analysis and clinical trials.
 A unique course has been developed that will challenge the trainees from incorporating social science and behavior theory concepts to understanding health disparities.
-The course will also cover ethical issues in clinical research, the legacy of the Tuskegee experiments, and its impact on participation by African Americans in Clinical Research.
+The course will also cover ethical issues in clinical research, the legacy of the Tuskegee experiments, and their impact on participation by African Americans in Clinical Research.